Posted by Annika Bantle - 11 October, 2019

 Is there a way for customers to precisely quantify their benefits?

 Deutsche Doka Schalungstechnik GmbH has developed an excellent tool for this: Their Concremote concrete maturity calculator takes sensor measurements of concrete temperature and calculates strength development in the concrete element.
 In order to do so, a small cable sensor is fixed to the reinforcement or to the formwork prior to concreting.
 The results are then transmitted digitally.
-Reliably calculating early-strength development, this helps determine precisely when to remove the formwork, ultimately resulting in shorter work cycles.
-Master X-Seed and Concremote perfectly complement each other, saving our customers time, reducing their costs and optimizing their construction processes.
+Reliably calculating early-strength development, helps determine precisely when to remove the formwork, ultimately resulting in shorter work cycles.
+Master X-Seed and Concremote perfectly complement each other, saving our customers time, reducing their costs, and optimizing their construction processes.
 This is why we have partnered up and are currently preparing two application workshops in Germany; set to be held in autumn together with concrete manufacturer Schwenk, the workshops will highlight customer benefits through presentations and practical demonstrations.

 What topics will the workshop cover specifically?

-Questions to be addressed include the suitability of concretes for winter construction; the way Master X-Seed makes the construction process more economic and more predictable; and the use of the Concremote concrete maturity calculator.
+Questions to be addressed include the suitability of concretes for winter construction; the way Master X-Seed makes the construction process more economical and more predictable; and the use of the Concremote concrete maturity calculator.
 For our practical demonstrations, we are preparing a variety of concrete mixes, half of which, respectively, will be stored at ‘normal’ environmental temperatures of about 15 degrees and in wintry conditions at the laboratory.
 Cubes made with these concrete mixes will then be used with the Concremote slab sensor to demonstrate its usage and to predict the acceleration in concrete hardening induced by Master X-Seed.
 Thus, participants will be able to see, right then and there, the benefits outlined in the presentations.